romainaugier/OpenViewer/README.md

 # OpenViewer
+:warning: The project is under development and might not work/compile when you will clone it :warning:

 OpenViewer is an open source, tiny and powerful image viewer made for professionals and enthusiasts of the animation and vfx industry.

+The wiki (under development) is [here](https://github.com/romainaugier/OpenViewer/wiki), and the roadmap of the project is [here](https://github.com/romainaugier/OpenViewer/wiki/Roadmap).

 ## Dependencies